InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/cluster-prep/container-images.rst

 ****************

-These images are required for a named (tagged) production Fragalysis Stack, it's own database and S3 data loader.
+These images are required for a named (tagged) production Fragalysis Stack, its own database and S3 data loader.
 The stack also requires a fragmentation database, provided by a specialised neo4j image.

 +-----------------------------------------------+---------------+